jidongxiao/CSCI1200-DataStructures/labs/10_trees_I/README.md

 written.
 Write *copy_tree* and then test to see if it works by “uncommenting” the appropriate code from the main function.

-**To complete this checkpoint**: Show one of the TAs your new code.
-Be prepared to discuss the running
+**To complete this checkpoint**: Test your code and show one of the TAs your new code.